epicmann24/OOSGMS-OPTIMISER/README.md

 # OOSGMS-OPTIMISER
 Magisk module to optimise and remove trackers for GMS and OOS

-To uninstall please run the action (tap module on ksu) and then un-install normally.
+To uninstall please run the action (tap module on ksu) (recomended to use mmrl app) and then un-install normally.

 Also applies aditional tweaks to: com.google.ar.core